What do linguists do under mistletoe? Make quadrilabial clicks |

 What is the most important factor in language acquisition?

--Being in an environment where one gets continual exposure to the language.
+2. What is a possible answer to your working EQ?
+Please write the answer in thesis format. -Being in an environment where one gets continual exposure to the language.
 Continuous exposure allows one to build vocabulary as well as acquire grammar naturally.

 3. What is the most important source you have used that has helped you come up with an answer to your working EQ?